doppllib/DroidconDopplExample/README.md

 ### BTW

-We've committed some api config files that you probably wouldn't commit to your own code. fabric.properties and similar.
+We've committed some api config files that you probably wouldn't commit to your own production code. fabric.properties and similar.
 Please be kind.
 Just didn't want to add setup steps to try app code.